Kálmán Vánky: Collections

 Both before and after retirement, Vánky travelled widely, collecting and investigating smut fungi in about 55 countries all over the world.
 The collecting trips were very often combined with national or international workshops, conferences or congresses in the field of mycology, where he was lecturer or speaker.
 Between 1989 and 2009 his German wife, Christine, helped him in collecting and taking photos of smutted plants.

 Over 60 years Vánky amassed the largest smut fungus collection in the world, Herbarium Ustilaginales Vánky (HUV), containing over 22,000 samples.
 In August 2013 it was relocated to the Queensland Plant Pathology Herbarium, Brisbane, Australia (‘BRIP’), and placed at the disposal of the mycological community.

 Vánky lectured in Hungary.
-He donated a complete set (no. 1-1350) of his Smut fungus exsiccata, and several hundreds of duplicates, between them numerous precious isotypes, as well as all of his smut fungus books and publications to the Hungarian Natural History Museum.
+He donated a complete set (no. 1–1350) of his Smut fungus exsiccata series Ustilaginales exsiccata, issued between 1975 and 2009, and several hundreds of duplicates, between them numerous precious isotypes, as well as all of his smut fungus books and publications to the Hungarian Natural History Museum.